 While it’s hard to pinpoint what exactly makes these shows so memorable, throughout history there has been one consistent thread that can make a performance go down in the record books – the element of surprise.

+In honour of The Killers’ secret Melbourne gig on Friday night, we’ve decided to take a little look back through history at some of those secret gigs you wish you had seen.
 Whether an artist or band just shows up to a venue unannounced or gave their fans as little as one hour’s warning, the following list remembers the shows that took us by surprise, and never left our minds – even if like us you weren’t there for most of them.

 Warning: the FOMO levels are high with this one.

 Thom Yorke DJ set @ Goodgod Small Club, Sydney – 11th November 2012

 When Radiohead visited Australia in 2012 for the first time in eight years, you’d better believe that frontman Thom Yorke was going to make the most of it.

 After being spotted in the crowd at the inaugural boutique electronic festival OutsideIn – where he was seen soaking up the sounds of Flume, Collarbones and Oliver Tank – Yorke decided to get on the decks himself by playing a surprise DJ set at Goodgod Small Club later that week.
 Although he was billed as a ‘Secret International Guest’ at the Modular-hosted event, club owners didn’t know he was actually going to appear until that afternoon.